isaacgray52/final-project-upenn-fire-department/README.md

 Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
 You should be quantifying this, using measurement tools to collect data.

+These are our hardware requirements that we created before starting our project.
+We will go through each one and evaluate how well, if at all, the requirement was achieved.
+**definitions for reference**
+* MT = Motors used to drive
+* MC = Microcontroller
+* RC = Remote Communication
+* TI = Thermal Imaging
+* US = Ultrasonic sensor
+* WT = Water turret (and the motors used to drive it)
+* WG = Water gun (and the motor used to fire it)
+* WP = Waterproofing (shell for other means)

+HRS 01 - 'MT shall be controlled through driving circuit, which is in turn shall be driven by MC'

+This was achieved by using a prebuilt motor driver, the katzbot.
+This allowed us to only need to control the motor signal with out ATMEGA.
+This allowed us to not have to worry about the actual motor drive which would have been much more difficult and outside the scope of the class.

+HRS 02 - 'RC shall be provided by Feather ESP32 or other means, connected to MC' This was also acheived.
+We used the blynk dashboard along with an esp32 feather to wirelessly communicate between a "home base" (a laptop or phone) and the bot.
+From there we connected the ESP32 to a level shifter which then wento the the ATEMEGA and we drove the motor using pin change interrupts from those inputs.

+HRS 03 - 'TI shall be provided by camera, which should be cheap and low resolution' This we also acheived using a AMG8833 infared camera which wasn't super cheap but it was within budget at ~45 dollars. it was realtively low resolution but worked perfectly for our purposes. it was 64 pixels but had a relatively narrow field of view, so for what it could see it was detailed enough to sense large areas of heat which is what we were scanning for.

+HRS 04 - 'TI shall be connected to MC, and communicate through SPI' Here our final project slightly differed from the hardware specifications.
+We ended up selecting a TI that communicated with I2C rather than SPI.
+This made hardware even easier only needing to route two wires especially with how many wires we had to use.
+However it did lead to some software issues that we disccussed in the software specifications section.

+HRS 05 - 'TI shall be mounted to front of device, or should be mounted to WT' The TI ended up being mounted right in the center and front of the bot.
+However we changed the mechanical design of our project to remove the WT and instead used the katzbot to hold everything.
+This meant that the TI wasn't connected to the WT but it was connected to the front of the device.

+HRS 06 - 'US shall be mounted to front of device, or optionally to mounted to WT' As described above, due to the fact that we didn't use a turret to hold our sensors and instead attached both the US and TI to the front of our katzbot.
+The US was slightly off center to accomadate the TI which we wanted to be centered with the water pistol in the middle.
+We thought this was the best option because we assumed that due to the small size of the bot and the small offset the US had there wouldn't be any obstacles too narrow that the US would miss them and the bot would crash.
+This assumption turned out to be true and even with the chairs and peoples leg's in detkin we didn't have any issues with crashing the bot.

+HRS 07 - 'WT shall provide method of yaw rotation of WG' As discussed previously since we didn't have a WT this hardware specification was not possible to implement.
+Instead of providing yaw through a rotatable WT the algorithim that we wrote to move the bot and shoot would rotate the actual bot to center on a fire and then the WG would only have to shoot straight.
+This allowed us to simplify our design while still maintaining functionality.

+HRS 08 - 'WT should provide method of pitch rotation of WG, or WG should be controllable in distace' We also removed the need for pitch rotation by angling our acryllic so that our WG was pointed parallel to the ground.
+This combined with a known force and change in angle of the servo allowed us to fix the distance that the WG was able to shoot.
+Using these we included in the algrorithim that as long as the hot object was between the minimum and maximum distances reached by our horizontal WG (~10cm to 100cm) it would shoot and if it were outside this range it would move to be in that range before firing the WG.

+HRS 09 - 'WP shall provide protection of MT, MC, RC, TI, and US from liquids shot by WG' This we were able to achieve by using clear laser cut acryllic glue to the sides and with a plate glued across the top as well.
+We glued the acryllic at a downward sloping angle and with a cantileverd front (which can be seen in the images of our bot).
+This allowed any water that did end up dripping to be forced down in front and ahead of the bot so none would get on the bot.
+In testing even when pouring water onto the acryllic plate which is much more water than we'd  ever expect from a leaking WG the bot was kept completely dry.

 ### 4. Conclusion

 Reflect on your project.
 Some questions to consider: What did you learn from it?
 What went well?
 What accomplishments are you proud of?
 What did you learn/gain from this experience?
 Did you have to change your approach?
 What could have been done differently?
 Did you encounter obstacles that you didn’t anticipate?
 What could be a next step for this project?
+Isaac:
+This project was very enjoyable and rewarding overall however there were a couple of issues and difficulties that if we were to do it again I would make sure to avoid or fix.
+I think the main one was we definitley started a bit late.
+The main issue with this is that we didn't have enough time to order some of the parts we would have liked including more water guns to attach to our bot as well as blynk premium which we only realized we needed the day before demo day.
+Another issue that arose from lack from planning was we didn't have as much time as we would have liked to test our bot before demo day.
+This wasn't as bad as an issue for us specifically because we got a bit lucky and our project worked very well with minimal testing, but it just as easily could have had a bunch of small bugs that we wouldn't have been able to fix due to lack of time.
+Overall other than this small issue I think this project went extremly well with minimal large issues that had us stuck for long periods of time.
+Instead we were really able to focus on creating and innovating on our product instead of just thinking about what is causing bugs.
+This allowed us to have a lot of fun adding things like sirens and LEDs clear laser cut acryllic for waterproofing.
+One of the obstacles we encountered was powering the bot.
+We had a bunch of features and that added up to the point to where the katzbot couldn't provide enough power when it was turning quickly (we think this is due to the inductive spikes in the motores) this led to the ATMEGA latching sometimes and we couldn't figure it out for a while until we powered it seperatley from the rest of the board and there was no latching issue.
+This issue brought in concepts from previous classes which was fun that we used them to solve this strange bug, and once we found it it was a realitvely easy fix.
+One small thing on the car that I am very proud of is that all the blinking LEDs are powered off of one GPIO pin.
+We were running out of pin space, so we had to get creative and so I had the GPIO pin driving both a pmos and an nmos to get complementary switching while saving pin space.
+Overall I had a lot of fun with this project and I am happy we were able to make something consistent with a very cool application that could maybe one day help the world.
+One interesting thing that I would love to do next is add more infared sensors, more water guns, and then improve the autonomous algorithm to the point where it can seek out fires and put them out with more water power than just one small squirt gun which was a proof of concept more than anything.
+An actual water pump to deliver non-trivial amounts of water would be ideal.

 ## References